danimolsen1988/wifa_lock/README.md

 The participants are on the 5th semester of the Electronics engineering branch.

 # How to
-The source code can be found in the folder called "SourceCode"-folder
+- The source code can be found in the folder called "SourceCode"-folder

-Models and figures made during development, can be found in "Model_and_figures"-folder
+- Models and figures made during development, can be found in "Model_and_figures"-folder

-The artefacts created during the development, can be found in "Artefacts"-folder
+- The artefacts created during the development, can be found in "Artefacts"-folder

-All the extras can be found in the "Appendix"-folder
+- All the extras can be found in the "Appendix"-folder

-All the datasheets for components used in this project can be found in the "Datasheets"-folder
+- All the datasheets for components used in this project can be found in the "Datasheets"-folder

+To get started - see the verification section for prerequisites!

 ## Rich picture
 The rich picture is an early system overview.
 ![GitHub Logo](/Models_and_figures/RichPicture.png)

 ## activity diagram
 The activity diagram shows the activities in the system modules.
 It gives a quick overview of the functionality.
 ![GitHub Logo](/Models_and_figures/activity_diagram.png)

 ## state diagram